-The GSB curriculum is the academic backbone of a GSB student’s learning path.
-Every learner is unique – in a truly bilingual K–12 experience this is even more true.
-We are confident that the curriculum we have designed not only offers a rich academic landscape, but also supports our students’ social-emotional growth.
+The GSB curriculum is the academic backbone of a GSB student’s learning.
+Every learner is unique; this is even more true in a truly bilingual K–12 experience.
+We are confident that the curriculum we have designed not only offers a rich academic landscape but also supports our students’ social-emotional growth.

-Whether in German or English (or Spanish, starting in Grade 3!), caring, skillful teachers and inquiry- and project-based learning strategies encourage class time to be dynamic and student led.
-We strive to spark our students’ inherent curiosity about the world, and give them the tools to learn by developing their abilities to think analytically and creatively, all the while encouraging learning to be joyful and fun.
+Whether working in German or English (or Spanish, starting in Grade 3), caring, skillful teachers, employing inquiry- and project-based teaching strategies, aim to make class time dynamic and student led.
+We strive to spark our students’ inherent curiosity about the world.
+We give them the tools to learn by developing their abilities to think analytically and creatively, all the while finding ways to make learning joyful and fun.

-Becoming bilingual is about academics, of course, but it’s also about learning through play, friendships and conversations.
+Becoming bilingual is about academics, of course, but it’s also about learning through play, friendship, and conversation.
 Our GSB families value community and foster this learning, both in the school building and outside our classroom walls—in our neighborhood, in Brooklyn, and beyond.

 The GSB Curriculum

-We follow a Mixed Academic Model (50/50), taking the best practices from both German and American approaches.
-This hybrid approach focuses on independence, exploration, reasoning and creative problem-solving in the classroom.
-We build our entire approach with the goal of instilling a lifelong passion and aptitude for learning within every child.
-GSB accepts non-German speakers and German speakers with no German reading and writing proficiency up to 6th grade.
-If applying at the 3rd grade level or higher, students must be performing very well academically at their current school in order to be accepted to GSB.
-Part of the admissions process is a review of current report cards and an interview with a member of our school management team.
+We follow a mixed academic model (50/50), taking best practices from both German and American approaches.
+This hybrid methodology focuses on independence, exploration, reasoning, and creative problem-solving in the classroom.
+Our goal is to instill a lifelong passion and aptitude for learning within every child.
+GSB accepts non-German speakers and German speakers with limited German reading or writing proficiency.
+We always say “the earlier the better” when it comes to language learning, and we support our students through additional language support in all grades.
+If applying at the third-grade level or higher, students must be performing well academically at their current school in order to be accepted to GSB.
+Part of the admissions process is a school review of current report cards and a student interview with a member of our school leadership team.